-Sansa's Crown In 'Game Of Thrones' Was Red-Wedding Inspired, Because The North Remembers
+Sansa's Crown In 'GOT' Was Red Wedding-Inspired, Because The North Remembers

 Game of Thrones was one of the most elaborate shows ever created for television.
 It had multiple locations in several countries to create the feel of a story that spanned continents.
 It encompassed entire subcultures all across Westeros and Essos, including food, architecture, and most important, clothing.
 The costume designs, created by Michele Clapton, are some of the most stunning of any show that aired in the 2010s.
 And as fans dig deeper, more clues about their inspirations spring forth.
 For example, months after the finale, viewers are now just learning Sansa’s crown in Game of Thrones has a special meaning behind it.